chiyoi/iter/README.md

     - `Iter(slice)`
     - `From(func() (item any))`
     - `Range(from, to int)`
-- Operations on an iterator:
+- Map an iterator:
     - `Map(func(a any) (b any))`
     - `Scan(func(state any, v any) (nextState any))`
+- Take part of an iterator:
     - `Filter(prediction func(v any) bool)`
     - `Take(count int)`
     - `Skip(count int)`